LoicBersier/Haha-yes/readme.md

 ### Installing

+To install you need the dependency for **node-canvas** https://github.com/Automattic/node-canvas and node gyp

-To install the bot do the following commands
+then for the bot do the following commands

 ```
 git clone https://gitlab.com/loicbersier/discordbot
-npm init -y
 npm install
 ```